Rock their taste buds with this easy homemade Reduced Sugar Rocky Road Ice Cream recipe.

 Does it matter?
 It is delicious no matter how it got started.

-The great thing about making your own ice cream is YOU CAN ADD WHAT YOU WANT!
-I went with marshmallows, raw almonds and some dark chocolate.
+I went with mini marshmallows, raw almonds and some dark chocolate.

 I simplified the recipe from many I saw out there and added only half and half instead of part whole milk and part cream.
 This made the recipe "fatter", but also simpler for me.